enzymejs/enzyme/docs/api/ShallowWrapper/shallow.md

 [`setProps`](ShallowWrapper/setProps.md) and [`setContext`](ShallowWrapper/setContext.md).
 Default to `false`.

 #### Returns

-`ShallowWrapper`: A new wrapper that wraps the current node after it's been shallow rendered.
+`ShallowWrapper`: A new wrapper that wraps the node after it's been shallow rendered.

 #### Examples